a8truong/DSC180A_Q1_Project/README.md

 # DSC180A_Q1_Project

-To run the code, conda create --name <env> --file requirements.txt and create a .env file in the project folder and set environment variable OPENAI_API_KEY = {Your own OpenAI API key}.
+To run the code, conda create --name <env> --file requirements.txt and create a .env file in the project folder and set environment variable OPENAI_API_KEY = Your own OpenAI API key.

 With the conda environment activated, run streamlit run app.py.
 In the streamlit app, you will be able to enter the prompts used to receive translation with and without guardrails implemented.